yolowex/advanced-channel-cloner/readme.md

 ```
 API_ID: Your Telegram API ID
 API_HASH: Your Telegram API Hash
-MON_CHANNEL: The ID of the channel to monitor and forward messages from
+SOURCE_CHANNEL: The ID of the channel to monitor and forward messages from
 TARGET_CHANNEL: The ID of the channel to forward messages to
 ```